IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 -------------------

 Script credentials are executable programs that encode custom authorization rules.
-These are also informally referred to as "smart contracts."
+These are also informally referred to as 'smart contracts.'
 To authorize a transaction, the smart contract receives a summary of the transaction it is authorizing and executes it.
 If the program terminates without raising an exception, it is considered to have authorized the transaction.